GSS-Cogs/dataengineer-walkthrough/csvwlib-usage/simple-transform-methods/README.md

 infojson2csvqb build -c sustainable_water_bodies-info.json -m sustainable_water_bodies-catalog-metadata.json sustain_water_bodies-observations.csv
 ```

-Note that in the output the contents of the dataframe are pathified automatically, saving the data engineer time and creating a codelist with both the original labels and the correct url-safe names (i.e. pathified values).
+Note that in the output the contents of the dataframe are pathified automatically, saving the data engineer time and creating a codelist with both the original labels and the correct uri-safe names (i.e. pathified values).